All India Anna Dravida Munnetra Kazhagam: J. Jayalalithaa era (1989–2016)

-Following widespread corruption, a price rise, a power cut, and allegations of nepotism against the DMK government, in the 2011 assembly election, the AIADMK-led Alliance with parties like the left and actor-turned-politician Vijayakant's Desiya Murpokku Dravida Kazhagam (DMDK) swept the polls, winning 203 seats, with the AIADMK winning 150, and on 16 May 2011, Jayalalithaa was sworn in as chief minister of Tamil Nadu for a fourth term.
+Following widespread corruption, a price rise, a power cut, and allegations of nepotism against the DMK government, in the 2011 assembly election, the AIADMK-led Alliance with parties like the left and actor-turned-politician Vijayakant's Desiya Murpokku Dravida Kazhagam (DMDK) swept the polls, winning 203 seats, with the AIADMK winning 150 (they won 14 seats out 16 seats in capital chennai), and on 16 May 2011, Jayalalithaa was sworn in as chief minister of Tamil Nadu for a fourth term.
 Her return to power marked a significant shift in the state's political landscape, as she implemented various welfare schemes aimed at improving the lives of the underprivileged.
 These initiatives garnered her considerable support, further solidifying her position in Tamil Nadu politics and effectively challenging the opposition's influence.

 In Puducherry, the AIADMK allied with N. Rangasamy's All India N.R.
 Congress (AINRC) and won the 2011 assembly election, which was held in parallel with the Tamil Nadu assembly election.
 Rangasamy, on the other hand, formed the government without consulting the AIADMK and refused to share power with the pre-election alliance partner.
 So Jayalalithaa accused him of betraying the coalition.

 On 9 February 2014, the general secretary of the AIADMK and the chief minister of Tamil Nadu Jayalalithaa donated a 13-kg gold armour to adorn the 3.5-foot-tall Pasumpon U. Muthuramalinga Thevar statue at the U. Muthuramalinga Thevar temple in Pasumpon, Ramanathapuram.
 This armour is kept safely in a locker at the Bank of India's Anna Nagar branch in Madurai.
 After the AIADMK treasurer signs the bank, the shield will be handed over to the treasurer, who will then hand it over to the temple trustees from October 28 to 30, which is the Guru Pooja and Thevar Jayanthi observed on October 30 every year.

 The AIADMK's electoral performance continued to be excellent in the 2014 general election as well.
 It opted not to join any alliance and contested all seats in the state of Tamil Nadu and the union territory of Puducherry on its own.
 The party won an unprecedented 37 out of the 40 parliamentary constituencies it contested and emerged as the third largest party in the 16th Lok Sabha of the Indian Parliament.
 It was a massive victory that no other regional political party had ever achieved in the history of general elections.